 Earlier blogs regarding Gerrit van be found here and here

-The AH regimental system was regional so each regiment would get men from a specific region.
-This way four Bosnian Herzegovian Infantry Regiment were formed.
+The AH regimental system was regional, each regiment would get men from a specific region.
+This way four Bosnian Herzegovian Infantry Regiments were formed.
 Officers (on purpose) would come from a different region.
-These regiments were numbered BH1 to BH4.
+The Bosnian regiments were numbered BH1 through to BH4.

 Golden Bravery Medals

-Despite the fact that they had been linked to the Austro Hungarian empire for a very short time or maybe even because of this the 4 Bosnian Herzegovian Infantry Regiments that were formed in WW1 would get the highest number of gallantry (Golden Bravery) medals in the entire AH army.
+Despite the fact that the Bosnians had been linked to the Austro Hungarian empire for only a very short time or maybe even because of this the 4 Bosnian Herzegovian Infantry Regiments that were formed in WW1 would get the highest number of gallantry (Golden Bravery) medals in the entire AH army.